My blog posts likely contain affiliate links, including for the Amazon Associates program.

 - I made two trips to Alaska in 2017, both within the spring month of May!
 I went on my first UnCruise early in the month, and took Mr. V on his first trip to Alaska for Memorial Day weekend.

-- I traveled back to Alaska most recently in February 2020 to experience winter in Alaska for the first time since my family moved away.
+- I traveled back to Alaska in February 2020 to experience winter in Alaska for the first time since my family moved away – and just before the whole world shut down.

-How did I make five trips to Alaska in the last 11 years?
+How did I make 9 trips to Alaska in the last 14 years?
 I made it a priority!
 I saved up, looked at different seasons, and took advantage of deals.

 What else do you need to know about traveling to Alaska?
-Let me know in the comments!
+Let me know in the comments below!

 Need More Alaska Travel Advice?